 Bereaved children and young people will need ongoing attention, care, reassurance, and loving support from those around them.
 It is not unusual for trauma or grief reactions to resurface later.
 As children and young people grow and develop, they will respond to their loss in news ways.
 They may ask new questions sometimes, even years after the death.

 Our useful information sheet, After a homicide: Supporting grieving children and young people offers helpful suggestions about having important conversations and supporting them through this tragic time.

 Victim Support are here for you

-You can call us 24/7 on 0800 842 846 to be connected to a Support Worker, or for information about options for local child and youth support.
+You can call us 24/7 on 0800 842 846 to be connected with a Support Worker, or for information about options for local child and youth support.

 Reassure children and young people that it’s normal to have strong thoughts and feelings after someone dies.
 Talk about some helpful ways to manage them, such as taking some slow, deep breaths if they’re getting anxious, crying if they want to, or talking to someone they trust when they’re feeling really sad.